pea-nut-z/karrot/readme.md

 Resolved

+- [x] Fix style and feature incompatibilities across web, ios and android platforms after Expo version upgrade
 - [x] Enable viewers to view the app on desktops besides their mobile devices.
-Doing so will add accessibility and convenience for viewers.
+Doing so will add accessibility and convenience for viewers